sneakerhax/TTPs/README.md

-# Runbooks
+# Resources
-Runbooks for different topics
+Resources for different topics